Graduate Faculty Status

 To apply for Graduate Faculty status:

-- Submit an application (form below) and curriculum vitae for review and approval by the academic department and the college dean.
+- Submit the Appointment to the Graduate Faculty (PDF) (DOCX) form and curriculum vitae for review and approval by the academic department and the college dean.

-- After department and college approval, the application and vitae should be submitted to the dean of the graduate school for final approval and implementation.
+- After department and college approval, the application and vitae should be submitted to the Division of Graduate Studies for final approval and implementation.

 To request removal from the Graduate Faculty:

-- Submit an application (form below) for review and approval by the academic department and the college dean.
+- Submit the Removal from the Graduate Faculty (PDF) form for review and approval by the academic department and the college dean.

 - After department and college approval, a copy of the form should be submitted to the dean of the graduate school for implementation.